 Planning for a John Muir Trail (JMT) hike is quite involved.
 I’ve already covered the initial planning steps in Part 1 and Part 2.
 Part 1 covers the general overview of planning for a JMT hike.
-Part 2 focused on the logistics; permits, itinerary and travel.
+Part 2 focused on the logistics; permits, itinerary, and travel.
 The major portion of what is left is JMT food planning and resupply.
 As I had decided to both hike northbound and not to leave the trail to resupply – our first resupply point would be at Muir Trail Ranch, over 100 miles from our starting point.
-Food is of course a critical aspect of planning and ensuring that we not only has enough food, but had enough calories would be critical.
+Food is, of course, a critical aspect of planning, and ensuring that we not only have enough food, but had enough calories would be critical.
 On top of this ensuring that they could fit into a bear canister was an added challenge.

 Ensuring that we had the resupply at Muir Trail Ranch was an added logistical headache that needed a little more advanced planning as it had to be shipped at least 3 weeks before our arrival.

-From experience I know that when we do a hard day of hiking we burn around 4000 calories.
-Generally we won’t be able to pack 4000 calories meals but we need to ensure we maximize calories so we are not running too much of a deficit (although I can afford to loose a few pounds – not sure that Keenan can).
+From experience, I know that when we do a hard day of hiking we burn around 4000 calories.
+Generally, we won’t be able to pack 4000 calories meals but we need to ensure we maximize calories so we are not running too much of a deficit (although I can afford to lose a few pounds – not sure that Keenan can).

 The basics of a menu are really pretty simple: